TapGhoul/PikaDJ/README.md

 Installation:
 -------------

-1. Clone the repository to `~/.local/share/Steam/SteamApps/common/GarrysMod/` with
+1. Clone the repository to `~/.local/share/Steam/SteamApps/common/Team Fortress 2/` with

 	```bash
 	$ cd "~/.local/share/Steam/SteamApps/common/Team Fortress 2/"
 	$ git clone https://github.com/Silvea12/PikaDJ.git
 	```

-	* You should have a file structure something like `~/.local/share/Steam/SteamApps/common/GarrysMod/PikaDJ/config.cfg` (this is just one file, there are more within the PikaDJ directory).
+	* You should have a file structure something like `~/.local/share/Steam/SteamApps/common/Team Fortress 2/PikaDJ/config.cfg` (this is just one file, there are more within the PikaDJ directory).
 	* All file permissions should be correct by default.
 If the main file won't execute, run this in terminal:

 	```bash